Sam Shurey

 Overview

+Sam was formerly a Regulatory Advocate at The Football Association (The FA) where he worked in the Regulatory Legal Team.
 Sam represented The FA before Regulatory Commissions, Safeguarding Review Panels, and Appeal Boards.
-Sam also advised on investigations and the preparation of charges.
-Sam’s time at The FA (over three years) provided him with extensive sports law experience well beyond his call.
+He also advised on investigations and the preparation of charges.

+With over three years of experience at The FA, Sam developed extensive sports law experience well beyond his call.
 His busy caseload at The FA included a wide range of disciplinary and safeguarding issues arising from youth, grassroots, non-league, Football League, and Premier League football.
-He appeared for The FA against KC opposition, both as sole counsel and as part of a team.
-His cases were often serious, complex and high profile and as such, he is experienced at dealing with prominent sporting participants and the associated intense media coverage.
+He appeared for The FA against Silks, both as The FA’s sole counsel and as part of a team.
+His cases were often serious, complex, and high profile.
+He is experienced at dealing with prominent sporting participants and the associated intense media coverage of sports proceedings.

-A former criminal barrister, Sam amassed significant advocacy experience from appearing nationally at numerous Magistrates’ and Crown Courts including the Central Criminal Court (‘the Old Bailey’).
-In addition to serious general crime, Sam’s instructions included cases of financial wrongdoing, fraud, money laundering (as led junior to King’s Counsel) and POCA.
-For instance, he was instructed by the Financial Conduct Authority for a number of months to assist with an investigatory document review in a large regulatory case.
+Formerly a barrister with a top-tier criminal chambers in London, Sam amassed significant advocacy experience from appearing nationally at numerous Magistrates’ and Crown Courts including the Central Criminal Court (‘the Old Bailey’).
+In addition to serious general crime, Sam’s instructions included cases of financial wrongdoing, fraud, money laundering (as led junior to Silk) and POCA.
+For instance, he was instructed by the Financial Conduct Authority for a number of months to assist with a large investigatory document review.
+Many of Sam’s instructions at the criminal bar were privately funded and he often appeared on behalf of professionals or high-profile individuals.
+Sam dealt with expert evidence on issues such as mental health and he is particularly experienced at pursuing technical defences or legal arguments based on disclosure failings and procedural issues.

-Sam Shurey is committed to protecting and respecting your privacy.
+Sam is committed to protecting and respecting your privacy.
 Please contact Sam for a copy of his privacy policy which sets out the basis upon which any personal data he may collect about you, or that is provided to him, will be processed by him.
 He will provide a copy of this policy to you within 5 working days of its request.

 Professional Discipline and Regulatory Law

-Sam has appeared in a number of cases before the NMC including substantive and non-substantive hearings.
-Sam is experienced at mastering the technical facts necessary for the effective conduct of cases before professional tribunals.
+Sam is highly proficient at mastering the technical facts necessary for the effective conduct of cases before professional tribunals.

-Sam co-authored LexisNexis guidance on NMC procedure.
+• Co-authoring LexisNexis guidance on NMC procedure.

 • Articles